Director of Bands

 Currently, Nichole teaches fifth grade at St. Stephen’s Classical Christian Academy.
 In her spare time, she enjoys reading and hiking with her husband and their dog, Benji.

+Reginald Alignay graduated from Oxon Hill High School in Oxon Hill, Maryland and is currently attending at the University of Maryland, College Park.
 He began marching at a band camp sponsored by Hampton University and continued through high school.
 He joined the Mighty Sound of Maryland in 2008 and became section leader of the drumline in 2011.

-Cameron Willey – Battery Technician
+Charlie Dolar – Battery Technician

 Wind and Marching Staff